DaniloPaixaoJesus/driver-microservice/README.md

 Spring Cloud Config
 Springboot as a base of Spring Cloud framework and Business Microservices.

-### Rabbit MQ
-Messaging broker to provide publish / subscribe, asynchronous processing and queues.
-Each "ping" request publish a message into MQ.
-The communication between microservices is through MQ and Rest API.

 ### MongoDB
 Document database to store all information about vehicles.